At a Glance

-Overall cost reduction, improved security, and interoperability are some of the reasons why small businesses invest in newer and agile enterprise resource planning (ERP) software.
+Overall cost reduction, improved security, and interoperability are why small businesses invest in newer and agile enterprise resource planning (ERP) software.

-The biggest question companies have at the start is: Do we go with an on-premise solution or a cloud based ERP?
+The biggest question companies have at the start is: Do we use an on-premise solution or a cloud-based ERP?